dylandreimerink/gobpfld/cmd/examples/Example.md

 ## udp_socket_filet

 This examples creates an udp socket which listens on *:3000 using the stdlib net package.
 The eBPF program is then attached via the net.ListenConfig.Control callback.
 Event tho the socket listens on all ip addresses the eBPF program filters all traffic accept those with destination address 127.0.0.1.

-## TODO

-A list of example/sample programs should be created to demonstrate key features:

-- Bulk map operation